Homelessness Reduction Act – Duty to Refer

-The Homelessness Reduction Act 2017 introduced a new duty on specified public bodies in England to refer contenting people they believe to be homeless or threatened with homelessness to us (for example, it is likely they will become homeless within 56 days).
+The Homelessness Reduction Act 2017 introduced a duty on specified public bodies in England to refer consenting people they believe to be homeless or threatened with homelessness to a Council's Homelessness Service (for example, it is likely they will become homeless within 56 days).
 The duty applies to a range of public bodies as listed below:

 It is important that these organisations make these referrals to us so that we can prevent and relieve homelessness effectively.

 Organisations who are not subject to the Duty to Refer Regulations can make referrals to Homelessness Service using the Homelessness Assistance Referral Portal.

 The statutory duty came into effect on 1 October 2018.

 The homelessness advice web pages have further information and advice for people who need may need housing advice or support from other agencies depending on their current situation.